- Who is Austin Pets Alive!?

 Which pets do you save?

-We have created specialized programs for those populations of animals with a great need: puppies with parvovirus, orphaned kittens, cats with ringworm, dogs with behavior challenges, geriatric animals, and more.
-We will continue building new programs to save all of the healthy and treatable pets.
+We have created specialized programs for those populations of animals in great need: puppies with parvovirus, orphaned kittens, cats with ringworm, dogs with behavior challenges, geriatric animals, and more.
+We will continue building and innovating new programs to save all of the healthy and treatable pets.

-The nationally accepted standard for a No-Kill community is a community that has a live outcome rate of over 90% on a month-to-month basis.
+The nationally accepted standard for a no-kill community is a community that has a live outcome rate of over 90% on a month-to-month basis.
 APA! helped create and lobby for the No-Kill Plan, passed by Austin City Council in March 2010.
-In February 2011, Austin reached that 90% No-Kill benchmark for the first time ever, and we couldn’t be more proud.
-Read about Austin’s progress.
+In February 2011, Austin reached that 90% no-kill benchmark for the first time ever, and we couldn’t be more proud.
+We continue to make strides forward in the no-kill movement, Austin having earned the title of the “Largest No-Kill City in America.”

 How can you help?